tyanai/vManager-Plugin-Jenkins/README.md

 **Launching session using pipeline syntax**

-The vManager Plugin (Launching New Session only) also support the Pipeline syntax:
+The Verisium Manager Plugin (Launching New Session only) also support the Pipeline syntax:

 ![](./docs/images/pipeline.png "Jenkins > Cadence vManager Plugin > pipeline.png")